Trent-Fellbootman/athena/src/design.md

 The reference table is a dynamic database that every process maintains.
 It contains handles to processes that the current process references, as well as a description of each referee.
-The description is typically used by an LLM to infer which referees to send messages to, as well as to provide context information when a referee sends a message to the current process, so it typically contains information such as:
+The description is typically used by an LLM to infer which referees are to send messages to, as well as to provide context information when a referee sends a message to the current process, so it typically contains information such as: